 The water at Little Marley Beach is usually a bit calmer than at Marley Beach, but since this is not a patrolled beach, it’s important to be careful at all times.

 Marley Beach is often referred to as Big Marley Beach because it’s essentially a much bigger version of Little Marley Beach further south.

 This southeast-facing beach is one of the largest beaches in the Greater Sydney area, backed by an extensive area of sand dunes behind the beach.

 Note that Marley Beach is generally considered unsafe for swimming due to strong currents and swells.
-The beach is also unpatrolled, so please be very cautious when going in or close to the water.
+The beach is also unpatrolled, so please be cautious when going in or walking close to the water.